-Date last approved by Full Governing Board: 8th December 2016
+Date last approved by Full Governing Board: 7th December 2022

-Date submitted to Governors' Committee: 20th October 2022
+Date submitted to Governors' Committee: 22nd November 2023

-Date submitted to Full Governing Board: 7th December 2022
+Date submitted to Full Governing Board: 6th December 2023

-Review Frequency: Every 2 years
+Review Frequency: annual

-Start date for policy review: June 2024
+Start date for policy review: September 2024

 Throughout this document reference will be made to individuals who have a role to play in the Safeguarding of the school.
 Whilst individuals are named it is important to remember that there may be reasons why they can not carry out their specific duties (sickness, leave etc).
 In this case they will name a deputy who will act in their role and carry out their duties.
-This will normally be the Head Teacher or a nominated deputy i.e. a person with a level of competency commensurate to the post and duties involved.
+Where reference is made to the 'Responsible person' this will normally be the Head Teacher or a nominated deputy i.e. a person with a level of competency commensurate to the post and duties involved.